We Analyzed the Future Direction of Kulicke and Soffa Industries Inc. (KLIC), Here is What We Found

 Cowen gave a rating of “Market Perform” to KLIC, setting the target price at $25 in the report published on November 15th of the previous year.

-After a stumble in the market that brought KLIC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.55% of loss for the given period.
+After a stumble in the market that brought KLIC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 5.78% of gains for the given period.

 Insider Trading